samuelhnrq/sapfy/README.md

 your local disk, until one day, you won't need spotify anymore.

 ## Features
-- **We support both spotfy free and premium** - The only difference is that the bitrate on spotify free (128kbps VBR) is lower than spotify premium.
+- **We support both spotify free and premium** - The only difference is that the bitrate on spotify free (128kbps VBR) is lower than spotify premium.
 See the next point.
 - **Ignores advertisements automatically** - Even in spotify free we wont